Journal title in Bahasa | Jurnal Riset Pendidikan dan Inovasi Pembelajaran Matematika |

 Mathematics education worldwide recognizes the significance of reasoning and proof across all educational levels (from early childhood to tertiary education).
 Reasoning, argumentation, and proof lie at the core of mathematical activity, playing a vital role in the learning process.
 Research-based evidence also highlights that students often struggle with reasoning about mathematical concepts and constructing or comprehending mathematical arguments.
 Additionally, teachers face challenges in this area and lack sufficient resources to help students develop reasoning, argumentation, and proof skills.
 While existing research sheds light on this topic, several unanswered questions remain, necessitating both theoretical and empirical responses.

 Mathematical literacy encompasses the practical application of mathematical concepts across various real-life contexts and purposes.
 It empowers individuals economically, fosters civic engagement, promotes critical citizenship, addresses social justice, and contributes to sustainability and climate change awareness.
 This discussion explores the significance, position, and role of mathematical literacy, as well as related terms (such as numeracy, financial literacy, quantitative skills, and statistical literacy) in the field of mathematics education—from preschool to vocational training levels.
 Realistic Mathematics Education (RME) is a teaching and learning theory in mathematics education that was first introduced and developed by Freudenthal.
-RME is implemented following three principles, they are: (1) guided reinvention and progressive mathematizing, (2) didactical phenomenology, and (3) self-developed model.
-Furthermore, the practice of RME also has its own characteristics, they are: (1) phenomenological exploration or the use of contexts, (2) the use of models or bridging by vertical instruments, (3) the use of students own productions and constructions or students contribution, (4) the interactive character of the teaching process or interactivity, and (5) the intertwining of various learning strands.
+RME is implemented following three principles; they are (1) guided reinvention and progressive mathematizing, (2) didactical phenomenology, and (3) self-developed model.
+Furthermore, the practice of RME also has its own characteristics.
+They are (1) phenomenological exploration or the use of contexts, (2) the use of models or bridging by vertical instruments, (3) the use of students' own productions and constructions or students' contributions, (4) the interactive character of the teaching process or interactivity, and (5) the intertwining of various learning strands.
 A paper is eligible to be included in this topic if the paper accommodates these three principles and these five characteristics.

 The integration of technology in mathematics education at upper secondary and tertiary levels focuses on designing, implementing, and evaluating relevant technological resources.
 It emphasizes epistemological, theoretical, and methodological concepts.
 It explores these ideas within the context of emerging technologies, including real, virtual, and hybrid learning spaces.
 Additionally, it addresses the impact of technology on current and future mathematics curricula and assessment practices.
 In the field of E-Teaching and Blended Teaching, we engage in implementing, researching, and developing digital teaching platforms.
 These technologies scaffold mathematics instruction, enhance tutoring, and provide novel interfaces for analyzing student thinking.
 Our goal is to advance teaching and learning practices, particularly in primary, secondary, and higher mathematics education.